mhoaglund/Expression-Relay-Framework/ERFspec.md

 Functionally, the ERF spec specifies a method for creating a Trello board which will contain the content for an artist statement.
 Once this Trello board is constructed in a way that satisfies the spec, the board itself can be used as an artist statement or a distributable pdf document can be generated for free at mhoaglund.erfgen.com.

 To begin, create a Trello board and add Lists with the following names.
 It's important to match these exactly if you'd like to generate a pdf later using ERFgen.
+Optional lists are marked with asterisks.

 * Color Code\*
 * Evaluative Impulses